jbradley2003/FCF-Calc/README.md

 $$\braket{\mu} = \braket{\psi_{es} | \hat{\mu} | \psi_{gs}}.$$

 We must consider each wavefunction as a product of two wavefunctions (with respect to the coordinates of the electron and nucleus).
-The dipole moment operator,$\hat{\mu}$, can also be decomposed similarly, except it is a sum:
+The dipole moment operator, $\hat{\mu}$, can also be decomposed similarly, except it is a sum:

 - $\psi_{gs} = \psi_{gs, e}$ $\psi_{gs, n}$
 - $\psi_{es} = \psi_{es, e}$ $\psi_{es, n}$